 Are you a new business owner or a fresh recruit to a human resources team?
 Then we’re sure you’ll need to run multiple DBS checks very soon.
 They’re an essential part of staff recruitment after all.
 But, where do you start?

-Here we explain the DBS check process and how you can submit multiple applications in one go.
+Here we explain the DBS check process and how you can submit multiple applications for DBS checks in one go.

 Registering an organisation

 The first step in the DBS check process is to register your organisation with the Disclosure and Barring Service.
 You can do this directly with the DBS or through an independent criminal background check service provider.